 Let's start the process of removing your System Reserved partition from your drive now:

-Step 1: Launch EaseUS Partition Master on your computer, right-click the partition you want to copy, and choose "Clone".
+Step 1.
+Right-click the partition you want to copy, and choose Clone.

 The following video tutorial shows you how to delete, create, and resize partition on Windows 10/8/7.
 You can learn how to delete system reserved partition.

 Besides this, EaseUS Partition Master also helps to:

 - Clone System Reserved Partition